 Articles

-In search of the perfect pass Posted about 10 years ago
+In search of the perfect pass Posted over 10 years ago

 I make no apologies for returning to the subject of the pass.
 It is one of the most beautiful moments in rugby, when done well.
 Done badly, it is a catastrophe.
 The pass is also, like so many things in this world, subject to fashion.